lukka/CppBuildTasks/README.md

 # Azure DevOps [build tasks](https://marketplace.visualstudio.com/items?itemName=lucappa.cmake-ninja-vcpkg-tasks) for [CMake](https://www.cmake.org/) and [vcpkg](https://github.com/microsoft/vcpkg/)

- Build software with vcpkg and CMake (either with CMakeLists.txt or CMakeSettings.json), e.g.:
+ Build software with vcpkg and CMake (either with CMakeLists.txt or CMakeSettings.json).

 It is highly recommended to use __vcpkg as a Git submodule__.
 Here below the sample where vcpkg is a Git submodule: